Governance

 “The Catholic School occupies an important place in the Church’s saving mission, since it offers a complete personal formation educating students in the fullness of the faith in a true Christian spirit.
 The Catholic identity of the school leads to the promotion of the whole human person, because it is in Christ, the perfect human being, that all human values find their fullest realisation and therefore their unity.”
 (Declaration on Christian Education, Second Vatican Council)

 One of the roles of a bishop is to be “an authentic teacher in the Church”.
-The role of a Foundation Director r Foundation Governor is helping me to fulfil this role and you align yourself alongside me in this task.
-There is a handbook is designed to help you fulfil your role as a foundation director/governor in one of our Catholic Schools.
+The role of a Foundation Director or Foundation Governor is to help the Bishop to fulfil this role.
 Please be assured that our Diocesan Schools’ Service will always be available to help and advise in any way.

 [1] If you want to look for yourselves just click on to this link - http://www.vatican.va/roman_curia/congregations/ccatheduc/documents/rc_con_ccatheduc_doc_20090505_circ-insegn-relig_en.html